sejori/CW-crispy-clean-css/README.md

 To complete this exercise make sure you achieve the following objectives:

 - Recreate the design spec using vanilla CSS, not a CSS framework.
-- Recreate the desktop layout using CSS `grid` display property.
+- Build the desktop layout using CSS `grid` and `flex` display properties.
-- Enhance the layout using CSS `@media` queries and `flex` to make it responsive.
+- Enhance the layout with `@media` queries to make it responsive.
-- Recreate the responsive page sections and correctly position them within the layout.
+- Re-`position` the menu on mobile and animate the hamburger.
-- Make your CSS modular and DRY (i.e. use CSS variables and imports).
+- Make your CSS modular and DRY (i.e. use CSS variables).
-- Make your UX smooth and nice to interact with by using CSS animations.
+- Use correct HTML elements in page sections for web accessbility.

 ## Extra credits